adelshb/qec-with-code/README.md

 ### 9. Stay Involved
 Even after your PR is merged, we encourage you to stay involved and contribute to the project by reporting bugs, submitting more features, or helping with documentation!

-### Additional Tips:
--Test your changes: If the project uses tests, ensure they pass before submitting your PR.
--Be respectful: Remember, open-source is a community.
-A positive and collaborative attitude goes a long way.

-Thank you for contributing!

 ## License
 **[Apache License 2.0](LICENSE)**